If you’ve decided to get on the running bandwagon then you’re not alone. However, running is often like marmite; you love it or hate it.

 Furthermore, there are many types of arthritis.
 Rheumatoid arthritis affects about 1% of the population, while osteoarthritis affects approximately 10%.

+Over time, you will see positive changes in your body if you run regularly.
 Running can help prevent arthritis because it REDUCES obesity.
 Obesity causes inflammation, which leads to pain and stiffness.

-In addition, runners tend to have a lower BMI than the the average person, which means they are less likely to suffer from joint problems.
+In addition, runners tend to have a lower BMI than the average person, which means they are less likely to suffer from joint problems.